 Virtual Reality Medical Institute (VRMI) is a Belgian corporation located on the Université catholique de Louvain’s Woluwe Saint Lambert campus.
 Chosen as one of the first occupants of the Brussels Life Science Incubator (BLSI) for advanced technology and healthcare start-ups, VRMI was also one of the Belgian SMEs who participated in the June 2013 Belgian Economic Mission to California, led by Prince Philippe, now King Philippe, of Belgium.

 In 2013, VRMI established a private behavioral healthcare clinic in Woluwe Saint Lambert (Brussels) to serve the needs of the English-speaking expat community.
-In 2014, we are pleased to have expanded our services to now offer therapy also in Flemish, French and Lithuanian.
+In 2014, we expanded our services to offer therapy also in Flemish, French, Italian and Albanian.
 VRMI uses traditional cognitive-behavioral therapy and behavioral therapy, but further individualizes and enhances this therapy by the addition of Virtual Reality (three-dimensional) computer simulations and biofeedback.
 This allows for interaction and immersion so that the therapy becomes experiential.
-Conditions treated include specific phobias (such as fear of flying, driving, heights, public speaking, claustrophobia and arachnophobia), panic disorder, agoraphobia, and social phobia; chronic pain, stress and burnout.
+Conditions treated include specific phobias (such as fear of flying, driving, heights, public speaking, claustrophobia and arachnophobia), panic disorder, agoraphobia, and social phobia; chronic pain, stress, Posttraumatic Stress (PTSD) and burnout.
 General stress management skills can be taught for stress-related disorders and psychophysiological disorders such as tension headache and migraine.

 Virtual reality exposure therapy places the client in a computer-generated world where they "experience" the various stimuli related to their phobia.
 The client wears a head-mounted display with small TV monitors and stereo earphones to receive both visual and auditory cues.
 After an intake session and skill building sessions to teach the patient how to control automatic responses to anxiety-provoking situations, the therapist and client collaborate to create a hierarchy of anxiety-inducing situations.
 In careful, controlled stages, the client is exposed to these virtual experiences that elicit increasingly higher levels of anxiety.
 Each stage can be repeated until the client is comfortable with the experience and satisfied with their response.
 At every step, the therapist can see and hear what the client is experiencing in the virtual world.
 If the level of anxiety becomes overwhelming, the client can return to a less stressful level of treatment, or simply remove the head-mounted display andexit the virtual world.